lilashih/how-browsers-work/3-2-HTMLParser.md

 ![Figure : Tokenizing the example input](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/image019.png)

 ### Tree Construction
-Render Tree
-- Render tree generated while DOM tree is constructed.
-- Visual elements in the order which they are going to displayed
-- Elements in the render tree are called renderer or render objects
-- Render object is a rectangle

 #### Tree Construction Algorithm
 When the parser is created the Document object is created.
 During the tree construction stage the root of DOM tree will be modified and elements will be added to it.
 Each node emitted by the tokenizer will be processed by the tree constructor.